Lesina, Apulia: Description

 Lesina lies on the northern side of Gargano and on the shores of the lake with the same name.
 It is a maritime village known for the production of (female) eels.
 The site, populated since the Neolithic era, is a narrow strip of land covered with sandy dunes and little woods, separating the lake from the sea, which creeps into its waters through two canals (Aquarotta and Schiapparo).

 Devio hill, only 252 m high, divides the two lakes, Lesina and Varano, and some findings of the Neolithic era have been found there.
 Lesina, built after the immigration of Dalmatian fishers, and known to Romans as Alexina, was often afflicted by earthquakes and sea flooding, and its population was decimated by malaria.

 The hot waters of Caldoli stream, not very far and near San Nazario Sanctuary, testify to its volcanic activities.
 The first patron saint of the town is San Primiano Martire, celebrated on 15 May.

+Diocese of Lesina

+Lesina became a bishopric in the thirteenth century until it was suppressed into the diocese of Larino around the year 1567.
+It was restored as a titular see in 1968.